 What I do mean is to take the lessons from the Great Depression we’ve learned and to put them into play in your own home, family and budget.

-It means finding the best frugal living tips you can and doubling down on your finances until they are where you want them to be.
+It means finding the best frugal living tips (Six Dollar Family) you can and doubling down on your finances until they are where you want them to be.

 Shhh…don’t tell anyone.
 Sometimes I’m really bad at that whole doubling down part.